Lisx5JP/aloe-records/content/blog/eric-wong-seiji-morimoto-interview-seven-questions-about-vibration.md

 Seiji: In my case, the body is part of a device that produces and observes sounds without training or control.

-The tea ceremony is the place, act and preparation of a cup of tea.
-The tea tastes tea.

 **7. what was the last time you been shocked, mentally or electrically?**